Getting Started In Food Photography

 Natural Light

 Most food photographers start shooting with natural light.
 One easy way to learn how light will affect your images is to buy one ingredient and place it near a window.
-Try moving yourself around the subject and watch how the light changes.
-Move your subject into different positions and watch how the light affects it from different positions.
+Move the ingredient to different areas on the table and watch how the light affects it.
+Two common light placements are from the side and from the back.
+Check out my post below that shares some helpful tips for shooting with natural light.

 READ MORE ABOUT: NATURAL LIGHT FOOD PHOTOGRAPHY TIPS